Presentations (Section 1)

 - Month of Death groups by the year and month the patient died.

-Tables allows you to group the chosen Events in up to five different categories at once.
+Tables allows you to group the chosen Cases in up to five different categories at once.

 The default is a grouping by Age, and a sample Age table is shown in the top-left below.